-The complex interaction between an upstream cyclone, latent heating and the upper-level flow during the onset of Thor on 2 October 2016 is qualitatively illustrated in Fig. 1a, with cloud top pressure from MSG satellite measurements overlaid over the IFS CNTRL simulation after 2 days lead time.
-An intensifying North Atlantic cyclone [named Stalactite cyclone in Schäfler et al. (2018)] is associated with increased diabatic heating in the WCB, indicated by an elongated band of high-reaching clouds, and an upper-level trough that wraps cyclonically around the surface low (labelled T1).
-The outflow of this ascending and cloud-producing airstream concurs with a pronounced poleward displacement of the upper-level PV contours (labelled R1).
-This ridge building marks the onset of block Thor.
-Ten days later on 11 October 2016, Fig. 1b shows the maintenance phase of block Thor.
-At this point in time, Thor (R2) is characterized by a region of low upper-level PV, high surface pressure and subsidence with low or no clouds over Scandinavia.
+The complex interaction between an upstream cyclone, latent heating, and the upper-level flow during the onset of Thor on 2 October 2016 is qualitatively illustrated in Fig. 1a, with cloud-top pressure from MSG satellite measurements overlaid over the IFS CNTRL simulation after 2 d lead time.
+An intensifying North Atlantic cyclone (named Stalactite cyclone in Schäfler et al., 2018) is associated with increased diabatic heating in the WCB, indicated by an elongated band of high-reaching clouds and an upper-level trough that wraps cyclonically around the surface low (labeled T1).
+The outflow of this ascending and cloud-producing airstream concurs with a pronounced poleward displacement of the upperlevel PV contours (labeled R1).
+This ridge building marks the onset of the block Thor.
+A total of 10 d later on 11 October 2016, Fig. 1b shows the maintenance phase of the block Thor.
+At this point in time, Thor (R2) is characterized by a region of low upper-level PV, high surface pressure, and subsidence with low or no clouds over Scandinavia.
 Further upstream over the North Atlantic, two cyclonic systems (T3 and T4) are associated with strong cloud activity and ridge amplification (R3 and R4).

-As the block persisted for more than 2 weeks, two simulations are performed here capturing the onset (Thor onset: 30 Sep-10 Oct) and the maintenance/decay (Thor maintenance: 10 Oct-20 Oct) phases.
+As the block persisted for more than 2 weeks, two simulations are performed here, capturing the onset (Thor onset: 30 September-10 October) and the maintenance/decay (Thor maintenance: 10-20 October) phases.
 Note that only the second period was named "Thor" in Schäfler et al. (2018), and the first period was referred to as Scandinavian blocking.
 However, from a "PV-anomaly" perspective, the entire episode can be described as one persistent blocking event.